tors10e/terra/README.md

 # React.js

+set env variable %PUBLIC_URL% to point a the public directory in the project.

+npm add bootstrap

+npm start

 - Install node.js https://nodejs.org/en/
 Go to your project folder in the terminal, and paste these two commands:
 Step 1: Run npm init -y